Sea lion: Diving adaptations

-There are many components that makeup sea lion physiology and these processes control aspects of their behavior.
+There are many components that make up sea lion physiology and these processes control aspects of their behavior.
 Physiology dictates thermoregulation, osmoregulation, reproduction, metabolic rate, and many other aspects of sea lion ecology including but not limited to their ability to dive to great depths.
 The sea lions' bodies control heart rate, gas exchange, digestion rate, and blood flow to allow individuals to dive for a long period of time and prevent side effects of high pressure at depth.